 As described earlier, the rate of change in Australia's export trade landscape has accelerated.
 Our market access requirements are changing, and the global agricultural trade environment is becoming more complex.
-The assumptions underlying the 2021-22 cost base increases are no longer valid and extensive work is required to reset the cost recovery arrangement for dairy exports.
+The assumptions underlying the 2021-22 cost base increases are no longer accurate and extensive work is required to reset the cost recovery arrangements for export regulatory services, including for dairy exports.

-Following the comprehensive review currently underway, the department will undertake an annual review process to evaluate regulatory effort, costs, and the charges based on those costs, to ensure pricing remains consistent with costs and sustainable to maintain regulatory activities.
+Following the work being undertaken by the Trade Strategy Taskforce (the Taskforce), the department will continue to undertake annual reviews to evaluate regulatory effort, costs, and the charges based on those costs, to ensure pricing remains consistent with costs and sustainable to maintain regulatory activities.

-4.3 Projected cost base
+4.3 Modelled cost base